zachpino/comm-workshop-s18/week01/answers.md

 Dividing one value by the other yields a rankable list of numbers.

 ##### Brooklyn Community Unit School District 188 (23640) has 30x more students below the poverty line than above 2x the poverty line.
-It is located within the St. Louis metropolitan area, east of the Missippi.
+It is located within the St. Louis metropolitan area, east of the Mississippi.

 ##### Elmwood Community Unit School District 322 (14050) has an effectively infinite ratio, as it has 0 students below the poverty line, and 603 above 2x the poverty line.
 It is located in Central Illinois, northwest of Bloomington.